Niickchu/ENSC-252-Final-Project/README.md

 and was developed on a _Cyclone IV_ FPGA board**

 ### Description
 Implementation of a scrolling message display board (SMDB) capable of showcasing 4 programs.
+Additionally, the program is capable of changing the scrolling speed, pausing, and counting the number of program executions.

 **Program 1 and 2:**\
   An image of a snake scrolling left and right through the seven segment display